What happens after I've submitted an application for PAA?

 How long will my arrangements last?

-If you have a long-term health condition or learning difficulty (a condition that has affected you for over a year), and that the supporting evidence you have submitted fulfil PAAC requirement, your PAA will be approved.
-You will not have to re-apply for PAA for the duration of your time at King’s, given that you remain enrolled on the same course/ unless your circumstances change.
+If you have a long-term health condition or learning difficulty (a condition that has affected you for over a year), and the supporting evidence you have submitted fulfils PAA Panel requirements, your PAA will be approved for the duration of your programme.
+You will not have to re-apply for PAA for the duration of your course unless your circumstances change.
+The date your PAA ends will be stated on the outcome email you will receive once your PAA has been approved.

 Examples of long-term disabilities include:

-If your condition is long-term but could change, you will be told how long your Personal Assessment Arrangement will last for, and when you must re-apply.
-A re-assessment will allow the Personal Assessment Arrangement Committee (PAAC) to make any suitable adjustments to your arrangement.
+If your condition is long-term but could change, you will be told how long your Personalised Assessment Arrangement will last for, and when you must re-apply.
+A re-assessment will allow the Personalised Assessment Arrangement Panel to make any suitable adjustments to your arrangement.
+The date your PAA ends will be stated on the outcome email you will receive once your PAA has been approved.

 Examples of this include: